SofyaPolekhina/Selfies-and-video-dataset/README.md

 <a name="about"></a>
 # About the dataset
-We introduce a large image dataset Anti Spoofing Real for training a neural network to repel various attacks on biometric access systems.
+We introduce a large image dataset "Selfies and Video" for training a neural network to repel various attacks on biometric access systems.
 The dataset consists of selfie photos and selfie videos of people.
 "Anti Spoofing Real Dataset" solves the tasks of training algorithms to distinguish real users from scammers.
 Proposed dataset allows to build identity recognition systems, which can be used to develop anti-spoofing solutions, such as countermeasures and system configurations that can help make authentication systems more secure.

 The dataset consists of 44,832 videos and selfies from 37,980 unique people from 170 countries.
 The data for the dataset is still gathering, so the number of videos and photos is getting bigger!